 A preliminary paleomagnetic study was conducted on 36 of the 86 cores collected from Hole U1450A, comprising 108 archive section-half and 52 discrete sample measurements.
 Sandy and/or deformed intervals were not measured.
-Polarity zones corresponding to the Jaramillo and Cobb Mountain Subchrons were identified in a calcareous clay unit in Core 354-U1450A-36F (173.30-174.60 m and 175.70-175.90 m CSF-A, respectively).
+Polarity zones corresponding to the Jaramillo and Cobb Mountain Subchrons were identified in a calcareous clay unit in Core 36F (173.30-174.60 and 175.70-175.90 m CSF-A, respectively).
 An additional pair of reversals was observed in Core 52F (248.38 and 248.51 m CSF-A), but the polarity chron to which they belong has not yet been identified.
 The thickness of the Jaramillo and Cobb Mountain polarity zones in Hole U1450A suggests an accumulation rate for the calcareous clay interval similar to that in Hole U1449A (~1.5 cm/ky).

-Physical property data acquired on Site U1450 cores included density, magnetic susceptibility, P-wave velocity, NGR, and thermal conductivity.
+Physical property data acquired on Site U1450 cores includes density, magnetic susceptibility, P-wave velocity, NGR, and thermal conductivity.
 The data are mostly of good quality, but the results from disturbed and partially filled sections are less reliable, as described below.

 Physical properties at Site U1450 primarily reflect lithologic variations, with downcore compaction having a relatively minor effect.
-Using the principal lithologic name from the core description, which assigned six types of lithologies, average physical properties were calculated.
-From the 319 m total core recovery (39.6%), sand accounts for 131 m (41%), silt for 46 m (14%), clay for 72 m (22%), calcareous clay for 45 m (14%), claystone for 13 m (4%), calcareous claystone for 6 m (2%), and limestone for 7 m, with additional thin ash layers.
-In general, sands and silts have the highest density and Pwave velocity; sands have the highest magnetic susceptibility; clays have the highest NGR, and calcareous clay generally has the lowest values in all measurements.
-Some of the sand-rich intervals were difficult to recover and were often fluidized, which sometimes resulted in incompletely filled core liners; these cores had the effect of giving unexpectedly low gamma ray density, magnetic susceptibility, and NGR values.
-Cores that had inflow of core material ("suck in") also likely have lower than expected values in these physical properties due to volume reduction.
+Using the principal lithologic name from the core description, which assigned six types of lithologies, we calculated the total thickness and average physical property value for each lithology.
+From the 319 m total core recovery assigned to lithology (39.6%), sand accounts for 131 m (41%), silt for 46 m (14%), clay for 72 m (22%), calcareous clay for 45 m (14%), claystone for 13 m (4%), calcareous claystone for 6 m (2%), and limestone for 7 m, with additional thin ash layers.
+In general, sands and silts have the highest density and P-wave velocity, sands have the highest magnetic susceptibility, clays have the highest NGR, and calcareous clay has the lowest values in all measurements.
+Some sand-rich intervals were difficult to recover and were often fluidized, which sometimes resulted in incompletely filled core liners; these cores had the effect of giving unexpectedly low gamma ray density, magnetic susceptibility, and NGR values.
+Cores that had inflow of core material ("suck in") also likely have lower than expected values in these physical properties Because of volume reduction.